energywebfoundation/origin/docs/certificate-guides/blockchain-inbox.md

 ![certificate-blockchainbox-transfer](images/certificates/certificate-blockchainbox-transfer.png)

 To transfer Mwh, select the certificate you would like to retire and navigate to the Transfer tab.
-You can transfer hours more than one certificate at a time by selecting multiple certificates in the Blockchain Inbox.